-- A training or financial corporation formed within the limits of the Commonwealth;
+- be a training or financial corporation formed within Australia;

-- An entity incorporated in one of the Territories (of Australia); and
+- be an entity incorporated in one of the states or territories of Australia; and

-- Any employer that carries on in Australia and whose central management and control is in Australia.
+- carry out work in Australia and have central management and control in Australia.

 The definition of an Australian-based employee includes an employee:

-- Is employed by an Australian Employer (as defined above) regardless of their geographic location.
+- who is employed by an Australian employer, regardless of their geographic location.

 But what about employees who are originally based overseas?
-Does the Act apply to them too?
+Are they also considered Australian employees?
 The answer is most likely yes.

-Nowadays, with the increased use of and access to the internet along with flexible work arrangements, businesses are not viewing the geographic location as a barrier to employment.
-Whether it be a computer programmer, software engineer, graphic designer or even a management consultant, businesses will hire based on qualifications and suitability, rather than geographic convenience.
+Nowadays, with the increased access to the internet and flexible work arrangements, businesses are not viewing the geographic location as a barrier to employment.
+Instead, businesses are looking to hire based on qualifications and suitability, rather than geographic convenience.

-While overseas employees may not have their primary place of work in Australia, they are still employed by an Australian Employer and therefore will fall under the definition of an Australian based employee.
+While overseas employees may not have their primary place of work in Australia, they are still employed by an Australian employer and therefore will fall under the definition.

 Which Country’s Employment Laws Apply?

-If the Act applies to your overseas employees, it will mean that the National Employment Standards will apply, including coverage of any relevant award, and protections for minimum wages and unfair dismissal claims.
+If the Act applies to your overseas employees, it will mean that the National Employment Standards will apply.
+These standards cover a range employee protections, including:

 Another issue that may arise is whether the employee will need to pay tax in Australia as well as their country of residency.
 You should confirm whether there is a tax agreement between Australia and the country where your employee lives.
 Australia has ‘double tax agreements’ with several countries which set out which country has the right to tax each type of income that the employee earns.

-Under the National Employment Standards, Australian businesses also have superannuation guarantee obligations for its employees unless they are non-residents for tax purposes and are paid separately for work done outside of Australia.
+Under the National Employment Standards, Australian businesses also have superannuation guarantee obligations for its employees.
+This is unless they are non-residents for tax purposes and you subsequently must pay them separately for work done outside of Australia.
 Australian businesses may also be liable to pay superannuation on behalf of the employee.
 The employee’s country of residence may also require an employer to make superannuation contributions, further complicating the situation.

 While it might be getting easier for local Australian businesses to use overseas employees, there is still a number of issues that an employer should inform themselves about before hiring an employee who will be based overseas.
-Whether the Act will apply to the employee and whether the business will need to withhold income tax, pay superannuation to the employee or award them with any additional employee entitlements, are all important questions you should ask.
+You should consider where: